HaxeFoundation/haxe-evolution/proposals/0000-defer.md

 Additionally, `defer` should operate on any expression, requiring no special implementation annotations or interfaces.
 This is so that any library can take advantage of deferred statements out of the box.
 This also allows the possibility of deferring anonymous function calls, which can handle multiple operations in a single `defer` call.

 In the below examples, I will show a macro-alike implementation in pure haxe, which should be compatible with all targets.
 Target specific implementations are of course possible, however to maintain compatibility I have simply used the most generic implementation possible.
+This implementation is not optimal because it could obfuscate the original caller location - if done in the compiler, debugging information should obviously reflect the original pre-expansion code.

 Example code, as it stands in 4.3.X: